Why is this important?

 Can a sheriff officer enter my home at any time including during the night

 For evictions and debt enforcement a sheriff officer usually has to write to you to tell you when they are coming.
-In an eviction you will get 14 days notice.
+The amount of notice you get for an eviction can depend on how your local sheriff officer's office works.
+Usually you should get at least 48 hours notice.

 A sheriff officer can only carry out an exceptional attachment for debt between the hours of 8.00am and 8.00 pm and not on a Sunday or public holiday.